 Placa de Catalunya is the pumping heart of the city, the place where all life begins, all nights end, and where LasRamblas and the Gothic Quarter also start and end.
 Impressive fountains, elegant statuary, large squares dotted with shops, and hoards of people from all over the world meet, greet and leave….Spend a little bit of time checking out the different shops and then head over to Las Ramblas.

 To further get a true taste of Barcelona’s culture, you need to live it like a local.
-Head over to La Boqueria market in the middle of Las Ramblas, where you’ll be able to catch a glimpse of a plethora of colourful food stacked on top of each other.
-Overwhelming aromas, hypnotizing colors, and an alluring energy all perched between cast-iron gateways, and huge gates.
+Head over to La Boqueria market in the middle of Las Ramblas, where you’ll be able to catch a glimpse of a plethora of colorful food stacked on top of each other.
 From exotic herbs and spices to vegetables – you’ll find it all.

-Your second day will be all about Gaudi – after all, he has the main inspiration to what Barcelona looks like, and an iconic symbol to not only Barcelona but to Spain as well.
+Your second day will be all about Gaudi – after all, he had the main inspiration for what Barcelona looks like, and an iconic symbol to not only Barcelona but to Spain as well.

 El Palau de la Música Catalana